seankwon/JavaCppTranslator/README.md

 plus plus translator that interpreted java objects and classes into c++ structs and vtables.
 It was not entirely finished on completion, and bugs still exist in the code.
 The project used an API known as xtc which provided abstract syntax trees for java syntax.
+My most commendable contributions to the project were implementing smart pointers that simulated dynamic casting and method overloading / inheritance.
+On top of that, miscellanous other tasks.

 1. You need a java library called xtc.
 2. "make program"